The Zoo of Opers and Dualities: Introduction

 In this paper we discuss various limits of this construction, first by reducing our analysis to quantum cohomology: there the dynamical equation for the qKZ system becomes differential.
 That leads to the correspondence between the trigonometric Gaudin integrable system (from the asymptotics of the dynamical part) and XXX model (from the asymptotics of the difference equation).
 On the level of many body systems that lead to the duality between rational Ruijsenaars-Schneider (rRS) models and trigonometric Calogero-Moser (tCM) systems, which are dual on the level of quantum/classical duality to the tGaudin and XXX models.

 The oper formulation of the related limits of the $QQ$-systems works as follows.
 The $QQ$-system for the XXX model differs by replacing the multiplicative $q$-action with the additive $\epsilon$-action leading to what we call $Z$-twisted $(G, \epsilon)$-opers, which is very much similar to $Z$-twisted $(G, q)$-opers.

-At the same time for tGaudin case situation is different: here we deal with opers as connections, but $Z$-twisted condition is imposed in a tricky way, and the corresponding connection is gauge equivalent to $Z\in \mathfrak{g}$, but if considered on the cylinder, where points $0$, $\infty$ on $\mathbb{P}^1$ correspond to the cylinder boundaries at infinity.
-In standard coordinates that amount to the pole of the oper connection being equal to $Z$.
+Whereas for the tGaudin model, the situation is different -- we deal with opers as connections, however, the $Z$-twisted condition is imposed in a peculiar way.
+Instead of $\mathbb{P}^1$ we work on a cylinder $\mathbb{P}^1\backslash\{0,\infty\}$ so the connection will exhibit singular behavior while approaching the boundaries.
+In the standard coordinates on $\mathbb{P}^1$ the residue of the oper connection at $0$ and $\infty$ is equal to $Z\in\mathfrak{h}$.

 One can consider a classical limit of this construction as well, which does not have an enumerative interpretation.
 That leads to the quantum/classical duality between rational Gaudin models and rational Calogero-Moser spaces, which are self-dual with respect to the limit of symplectic/bispectral duality.